 Harrisburg, PA 17120

-Depending on the type of complaint, the DOH investigator will probably talk to you and other residents and family members, look at your medical records, talk to and observe staff members and inspect the facility.
-After the investigation is done, you will get a letter telling you what DOH found.
-If you disagree with their findings, you can request that they look at the information again; however, generally an investigation would only be re-opened if DOH staff receives new information.
+Depending on the type of complaint, the DOH investigator may talk to you and other residents and family members, look at medical records, talk to and observe staff members and inspect the facility.
+After the investigation is done, you will get a letter telling you about the results of the investigation.
 The letter will include contact information if you have any questions or concerns regarding the investigation.

 What are the outcomes?
 If the investigation finds that there was a problem, the nursing home has 10 days to tell DOH what it plans to do to fix the problem.
 This is called a plan of correction.
 Once the plan has been approved by DOH, the nursing home is expected to follow it.
 DOH staff will make another unannounced visit to make sure that the nursing home did follow the plan.
 If they don't follow the plan and the problems continue, the nursing home may have to pay a penalty of up to $500 a day for each problem that is found.
 Information on complaints and investigation outcomes for nursing homes is available on several websites noted below.

 How long will it take?
-Investigations into nursing home complaints are begun within 2 days and completed within 14 days.
+Investigations into nursing home complaints are begun within 2 days and are generally completed within 14 days.

 Being concerned about staff punishing you or a loved one is understandable given your dependence on them for care.
 However, it is absolutely against the law to retaliate against a resident of a nursing home for filing a complaint.
 If you feel you are being retaliated against, you should contact the Pennsylvania Department of Health or ombudsman program with your concern.